sghuang19/portfolio/source/_posts/hexo-next-custom-pages.md

 ```

 Apparently the authors used path of generated `.html` files in the `public`
 directory to access the tabs.
-The annoyance of having several subdirectories with
+The annoyance of having several subdirectories
-only `index.md` inside arise again when we only need a single level of header
+with only `index.md` inside arises again when we only need a single level of
-tabs.
+header tabs.
 A more elegant configuration is as follows:

 ```yml
 # _config.next.yml